OlivierB29/mobilecms-api/README.md

 # mobilecms-api
-This project is a RESTful API for reading and writing content with JSON files.
+This project is a REST API for reading and writing content with JSON files.
 It is initially intended to manage a small sport organization : News, calendar events, public pages